GrizzHacks/single-source-live-site/docs/dataStructure.md

 This defines any information you have about submitting to your hackathon.

+TODO: Add a Parser and Display for this section.

 ```json
 {
   "submissionLink": "A link to your submission system.
 (Example: 'your-hackathon.devpost.com').",